 You will take away a wider knowledge of how to build a fitness business that develops your best assets setting you apart from the competition.
 You will also be given a copy of ‘Simple Tips, Smart Ideas’ and an accompanying workbook to use in the on-going evolution of your business once the workshop is over.
+You have the option to attend only the workshop, or to also receive two follow-up online mentorship sessions within a month of attending the course.

 The course is taught by experienced trainer, Vicki Anstey of Richmond-based Barreworks and ex-Channel 4 SAS:Who Dares Wins and business expert, Erica Wolfe-Murray, cited as ‘a leading innovation and business growth expert’ by Forbes.com and author of 5-star reviewed ‘Simple Tips, Smart Ideas: Build a Bigger, Better Business’